-If you are new to Dynamic Search Ads, start with Create Dynamic Search Ads.
+If you are new to Dynamic Search Ads, start with Create a Dynamic Search Ad.

 How Dynamic Search Ads are ranked

-Note: When a user searches for the exact keyword that you targeted in another campaign, your ad from your keyword campaign may show instead of your Dynamic Search Ad, in the following cases:
+Note: When a person searches for the exact keyword that you targeted in another campaign, your ad from your keyword campaign may show instead of your Dynamic Search Ad, in the following cases:

-- When the two ads belong to the same Google Ads account.
+- When the 2 ads belong to the same Google Ads account.

-- When the two ads belong to two different accounts of yours that are linked.
+- When the 2 ads belong to 2 different accounts of yours that are linked.
 (To link multiple accounts, contact your customer service representative.)

 The 1-10 Quality Score reported for each keyword in your account is an estimate of the quality of your ads and landing pages triggered by them.
-There is no equivalent way to see an estimated Quality Score for Dynamic ad targets.
+There's no equivalent way to find an estimated Quality Score for Dynamic ad targets.

-When an ad enters an auction, the individual keyword isn’t a factor in the ad rank of the creative, instead we look at the expected performance of the ad on the user’s search.
-Ad Rank computation for Dynamic Search Ads quality works exactly the same way other search ads do, the ad rank is determined by factors such as expected click-through rate, landing page experience as detailed here.
+When an ad enters an auction, the individual keyword isn’t a factor in the ad rank of the creative, instead, we look at the expected performance of the ad on the user’s search.
+Ad Rank computation for Dynamic Search Ads quality works exactly the same way other search ads do, the ad rank is determined by factors such as expected click-through rate, ad relevance, and landing page experience.

 You can include any of our ad assets with your Dynamic Search Ads, showing customers additional business information like more website page links.

-You can view your “search terms” report to see the terms that people searched for when they clicked your ad, and see the dynamic headlines and landing pages chosen for those search terms.
-Within that report, you can also view a landing page report to see how specific landing pages perform.
-Additionally, you can see the average clickthrough rate, cost-per-click, and conversion data for your ads.
-For more on this go to Optimizing your Dynamic Ads and the in-depth checklist for optimizing Dynamic Search ads.
+You can view your Search terms report to know the terms that people searched for when they clicked your ad and find the dynamic headlines and landing pages chosen for those search terms.
+Within that report, you can also view a landing page report to understand how specific landing pages perform.
+Additionally, you can find the average clickthrough rate, cost-per-click, and conversion data for your ads.
+Learn about Optimizing your Dynamic Ad Group and how to Create effective Search ads.